lc-studios-mc/nanocmds/README.md

 # NanoCmds

-A simple behavior pack for Minecraft Bedrock that contains useful commands that can be executed with very few keystrokes.
+A simple Minecraft Bedrock behavior pack with useful commands that require very few keystrokes.

 ## For Developers :computer: